 The 2013 Benefits Case Analysis (BCA), prepared by Metrolinx in collaboration with the City of Brampton, found that irrespective of the transit mode (BRT or LRT), the most desirable outcome for planning rapid transit in the Queen Street-Highway 7 corridor is to provide a continuous service within the corridor.
-Forcing customers to transfer from a Brampton light rail vehicle to a York Region bus midpoint in their journey will adversely impact ridership potential in the corridor.
-This is echoed by a high-level analysis carried out by the consulting team on the current Queen Street Study, which found that a forced transfer will make the rapid transit unattractive to riders, potentially worse than the status quo Züm service in mixed traffic, and will result in less ridership potential for the corridor.
+Forcing customers to transfer from a Brampton light rail vehicle to a York Region bus midpoint in their journey will adversely impact ridership potential in the current Queen Street Study, which found that a forced transfer will make the rapid transit unattractive to riders, potentially worse than the status quo Züm service in mixed traffic, and will result in less ridership potential for the corridor.